youssef-hachimi/PHP/README.md

 # PHP
 # PHP Projects, Lessons, and Assignments

 Welcome to my **PHP** repository!
-This repository serves as a hub for my PHP learning journey, containing projects, lessons, exercises, and assignments.
+This repository serves my PHP learning journey, containing projects, lessons, exercises, and assignments.
 Whether you're a learner, developer, or enthusiast, feel free to explore, learn, or contribute!

 ---